 Learning support & SEN

 For a school with a high academic profile, there is a surprisingly broad mix of ability.
 As well as girls with mild learning difficulties, the school can accommodate pupils with moderate hearing and visual impairments.
-The main campus is fully acc
+The main campus is fully

 Arts & extracurricular

 The arts take centre stage here.
 More than 1,000 pupils are involved in music lessons (timetabled so that no one ever misses an academic lesson).
-Each boarding house has its own practice rooms and some have a fine grand piano in the main sitting r
+Each boarding house has its own practice rooms and some have a fine grand piano in the main sitting room

 Sport